 The Senior Thesis

-DEADLINE TO TURN IN SENIOR THESIS TO PROFESSOR BELANGER FOR WINTER GRADUATION IS MARCH 10, 2017!
+DEADLINE TO TURN IN SENIOR THESIS TO PROFESSOR BELANGER FOR Spring GRADUATION IS June 1, 2017!

 What is the senior thesis?

 The senior thesis is a requirement for graduation with a B.S. degree in Physics, Physics (astrophysics), Applied Physics or Physics Education.
 The senior thesis is a clear, logical presentation of some independent, physics-related work done by the student under the supervision of a thesis advisor.
 Possible forms of the thesis include: results of the student's experimental, theoretical, or numerical investigations (often in connection with on-going research at UCSC); a review of a particular topic in physics; or a significant extension of class material (for example a Physics 134 or 135 experiment).
 The thesis must display understanding of physics at the level of an upper-division physics course.
 In conclusion, the senior thesis may range between a literature review on a topic that the student will choose in agreement with an advisor and the representation of significant research effort.
 Examples of theses can be found here.